-The federal Child and Dependent Care Credit is a tax benefit that helps families pay for child care and can also help families that must pay for the care of a spouse or an adult dependent that is incapable of caring for him or herself.
-The credit can be worth as much as \$1,050 for families with one child or dependent in care and up to \$2,100 for families with more than one child or dependent in care.
-The credit may be claimed by attaching Form 2441 to Form 1040 or, if Form 1040A is filed, attach Schedule 2.
+The federal Child and Dependent Care Credit is a tax benefit that helps qualifying families pay for child care and can also help families that must pay for the care of a spouse or adult dependent that is incapable of caring for him or herself.
+The credit can be worth as much as \$1,050 for families with one child or dependent in care, and up to \$2,100 for families with more than one child or dependent in care.
+The credit may be claimed by completing and attaching Form 2441 to Form 1040 or, if Form 1040A is filed, complete and attach Schedule 2.

-The NYS credit is a minimum of 20% and as much as 110% of the federal credit, dependent upon the amount of the NYS adjusted gross income amount.
+The New York State credit is a minimum of 20% and as much as 110% of the federal credit, depending upon the amount of NYS adjusted gross income.
 Form IT-216 is used to claim the State credit.
+A New York City Child and Dependent Care Credit is also available for New York City residents and may be claimed on Form IT-216.

-The federal Child and Dependent Care Credit is not refundable; it can only be used to reduce any tax owed.
-However, the NYS tax is refundable in that if it exceeds the amount of tax owed, the balance is returned to the taxpayer in the form of a tax credit.
+The federal Child and Dependent Care Credit is not refundable - it can only be used to reduce any taxes owed.
+However, both the New York State and New York City credits are refundable in that if they exceed the amount of tax owed, the balance is returned to the taxpayer in the form of a tax credit.